shyamvalsan/HugoBlog/content/blog/2017-11-01-let-there-be-light.md

 ## Step by step instructions
 	1. Plug in the yeelight smart bulb
 	2. Turn on the light switch
-	3. Run ./light-configure.sh
+	3. Run ./configure-light.sh (if you already know the IP address of your smart bulb then write it to ip.list and skip to step 5)
-	4. Wait till light-configure exits, confirm that it ended successfully.
+	4. Wait till configure-light exits, confirm that it ended successfully.
 If not try repeating steps 2 and 3
 	5. Run ./light.sh -h for options on how to control the bulb

+	Note: Try running nmap (sudo nmap -sP 192.168.1.*) to ping all IPs in your subnet before running configure-light.sh

 ```shell
 light.sh [command] <color> -- utility to control Yeelight smart bulb over wifi